openfaas/openfaas.github.io/_posts/2024-08-22-custom-metrics-scaling.md

 Look out for how latency is affected during peak times, which HTTP status codes you receive, and don't rule out invoking functions asynchronously, to defer and buffer the work.

+To learn more about the built-in scaling options, see: [Docs: Auto-scaling your functions](https://docs.openfaas.com/architecture/autoscaling/)

 ## Overview - How scaling on custom metrics works

 With the current design of the OpenFaaS Autoscaler, you need to do three things: